Saiko0324/nottakoweb/Info.md

 [Download Web Resume (PDF)](directoy_path_to_web_pdf)

 ### <font color="orange">Game Development</font>
 I've always liked offbeat or unconventional gameplay, and pairing that with wanting to create games, I mainly focus on designing the core game mechanics, the interaction loops, and the balance that makes things just frustrating enough to be fun.
-I'd say coming up with surreal or weird systems and player experience had always been my forte, just don’t ask me to make your game look or sound good (I will cry).
+I'd say coming up with surreal or weird systems and player experience had always been my forte, just don't ask me to make your game look or sound good (I will cry).
 I work best when paired with other talented visual and audio people who can bring the rest of the world to life.
 [Download Game Resume (PDF)](directoy_path_to_game_pdf)

 ### <font color="orange">Systems/Engineering</font>
 I (kind of) like systems programming, currently learning on Linux kernel internals, memory management, and virtualization (QEMU/KVM).
-I’m particularly interested in systems security — isolating processes, locking down memory, and breaking things just to put them back together safer.
-I’ve also worked on embedded platforms (BLE, RTOS, etc.); not my favorite domain, but I know my way around it when needed.
+I'm particularly interested in systems security — isolating processes, locking down memory, and breaking things just to put them back together safer.
+I've also worked on embedded platforms (BLE, RTOS, etc.); not my favorite domain, but I know my way around it when needed.
 [Download Engineering Resume (PDF)](directoy_path_to_engineering_pdf)

 ### <font color="orange">Template</font>